DeniD-star/Pizza-app/README.md

 ## Description and how to use

 Before logging in, the Home page will be accessible, where you can see more information on the staff who work, how they work, the ingredients they use and their contacts.
 You will also have access to the traditional menu, where you can find the pizzas that the restaurant itself offers and certainly also the desserts and drinks.
-You will be able to place these orders and, of course, see your orders on the shop cart page, but you will not be able to access the Customer Catalog, where there are all the pizzas that registered users create, you will not be able to comment or like a pizza, and you certainly won't be able to create your own pizza.
+You will be able to place these orders and, of course, see your orders on the shop cart page, but you will not be able to access the Customer Catalog, where there are all the pizzas that registered users create, you will not be able to comment or like a pizza, and you certainly won't be able to create your own pizza.You will also be able to access your personal area, where you will see the pizzas you have created and the orders you have made.

 ### Used Language